 Plus it is great for covering logos or for adding grip to slippery gear.
 I usually apply some to all my stands, and even add a little extra where I won’t be holding it, for tape storage, so I can quickly get some when I’m in the field and need some to secure something.

-I really like these small rolls.
+I really like these small rolls for keeping in my camera bag.

 Shooting Manual vs. eTTL

 I shoot almost everything with manual flash and manual camera settings.
-The only exception is when I need to overpower the sun and then I’ll switch my flash to eTTL, and leave everything else in manual mode.
+The only exception is when I need to overpower the sun and then I’ll switch my flash to TTL/eTTL, and leave everything else in manual mode.

 Use this flash technique in combination with the info in these two articles.